Ministry Call

 Teaching

 I’ve built communities across ages and backgrounds—in classrooms, committees, and church groups.
 I’ve helped people find a way forward together.
 Again and again, I’m told I create an atmosphere of loving acceptance that allows others to open up, take risks, and grow.
 As a designer, I know how to reach people with beauty and clarity—but I’m not just offering skills.
 I’m offering the fruit of a calling that began long ago.
 These gifts, steeped in theological grounding, can help the church speak God’s grace to a world in need.
+The church does not need ornamentation; it needs people who can build, mend, and imagine together.

 As someone who grew up in poverty, as a lesbian in a hostile land, and as a person in recovery, I’ve learned to find God in places the church has too often missed.
 I’ve helped bury friends with homemade rituals when no priest would come.
 I’ve seen the Spirit alive in feral weddings and backroom blessings.
 Now, I stand ready to serve that same Spirit as a priest.

 I long to perform the sacraments—to bless, to celebrate, to mourn.
 I want to proclaim radical welcome around pulpits and tables, and to model the love that transforms—the love we first received through Jesus Christ.
+I am not called to polish church communications; I am called to form communities capable of acting with courage, clarity, and compassion.

-Confession is not at all about shame as I once thought—it’s about claiming our place at God’s table.
-Returning to church and experiencing this sacrament in a community opened my eyes to its power: it is a full-throated admission that we are already children of God.
+Confession is not about shame as I once thought—it’s about claiming our place at God’s table.
+Returning to church and experiencing this sacrament in community opened my eyes to its power: it is a full‑throated admission that we are already children of God.
 Confession is a sacred doorway to reconciliation—with God, with others, and with ourselves.
-It’s the moment we speak the truth of our humanity and remember that everyone sins—not just the ones who’ve been cast aside.
+It’s the moment we speak the truth of our humanity and remember that everyone sins—not just the ones cast aside.
 Those who tried to condemn us said that was the end of the story.
 But we know better.
 Jesus meets us in that truth and offers grace instead.
 Grace keeps writing.
 I speak the lingua franca of the broken because I have lived it.
 I will spend my life inviting others home in our shared language of mercy.

 Psalms 51 (in progress)